MPh-py/MPh/docs/limitations.md

 on the local machine.
 One may either start a "stand-alone" client, which does not require a Comsol server.
 Or one may start a server separately and have a "thin" client connect to it via a loop-back network socket.
-The first approach is more lightweight and arguably more robust, as it keeps everything inside the same process.
+The first approach is more lightweight and more reliable, as it keeps everything inside the same process.
 The second approach is slower to start up and relies on the inter-process communication to be robust, but would also work across the network, i.e., for remote sessions where the client runs locally and delegates the heavy lifting to a server running on another machine.
 If we